unsw-restech/unsw-restech.github.io/docs/help_support/glossary.md

 ### Network Drive

-A network drive is a drive that is independent from the cluster such as oneDrive.
+A network drive is a drive that is independent from the cluster.
+Whilst files are not accessible from the login or compute nodes it may be possible to get access to your files on [Katana Data Mover (KDM)](./storage/) and copy files across.

 ---